• Creation of a world-class surf and leisure destination within a 23.4Ha Country park to the west of Edinburgh.

 Embedding features, boundaries and services within the topography to create a coherent and cohesive country park landscape allows the challenging site to be embraced as an asset, not controlled and suppressed as a constraint.
 The topography has been moulded to form a variety of landscape features including windbreaks, viewing/picnic platforms, seating nooks and accommodation terraces, bike skills tracks and SUDS elements, all while maintaining the dramatic backdrops of the quarry cliff faces.

 This approach allows us to create a varied landscape experience, habitat biodiversity and accommodates for a wide variety of different user groups.
-Retention of earth embankments is achieved by the use of site-won armour stone.
+Retention of earth embankments is achieved by the extensive use of site-won armour stone.
 The approach, in addition to the aesthetic considerations noted above, offers a very low carbon footprint and reinforces the sense of place that is fundamental to the value of the country park.